Women’s Health / Pelvic Floor

 What can I expect during a pelvic floor therapy session?

-During a session, your therapist will conduct a thorough assessment, which may include a physical examination of the pelvic area.
-Treatment may involve exercises to strengthen pelvic muscles, education on posture and body mechanics, and techniques for relaxation.
+During a pelvic floor therapy session, the physiotherapist will perform a comprehensive assessment, which may include an examination of the pelvic region.
+Treatment may involve exercises designed to improve pelvic floor muscle strength and coordination, education on posture and movement patterns, and techniques to promote relaxation and reduce muscle tension.

 Exercises may include pelvic floor muscle training (Kegel exercises), core strengthening, posture correction, and relaxation techniques.
 Your therapist will tailor the exercises to your specific condition and goals.